...

 Guide to the Body Language of Touching

 Why do you need a guide for that?
 Well while you obviously can manage on your own, the body language of touching is not something very straightforward.
-Touch means different things to different people: Touch the wrong person, the wrong part of the body or in an improper time and your reputation is at risk, or it’s just an invitation for a really awkward moment.
+Touch means different things to different people: Touch the wrong person, the wrong part of the body, or in an improper time and your reputation is at risk, or it’s just an invitation for a really awkward moment.

-In this first part we’ll look at the factors that affect who can touch whom, and what types of touch there are, so you can have a better notion of how to interpret and use it.
+In this first part, we’ll look at the factors that affect who can touch whom, and what types of touch there are, so you can have a better notion of how to interpret and use it.

 What we can communicate through touch?

-Touch is a type of communication that based on context.
+Touch is a type of communication that is based on context.
 This means that different situations and characters alter the meaning of the touch.
 A pat on the back can suggest encouragement in one scenario and a signal to get attention in another.

 As such – touch is a versatile tool, and we adopt it in many ways in our interactions: